MicrosoftDocs/windows-itpro-docs/windows/privacy/required-diagnostic-events-fields-windows-11-24H2.md

 ### Microsoft.Windows.StoreAgent.Telemetry.EndStageUserData

 This event is sent after restoring user data (if any) that needs to be restored following a product install.
-It is used to keep Windows up-to-date and secure.
+It's used to keep Windows up-to-date and secure.

 The following fields are available: